 We offer free programs and services to UCF students such as peer tutoring, Supplemental Instruction (SI), workshops and seminars, learning skills consultations, and first-year transition programs.
-Many of our services are offered across campus, and peer tutoring is conveniently located at three facilities, including Howard Phillips Hall, the College of Engineering and Computer Science, and the Veterans Academic Resource Center.
+Many of our services are offered across campus, and peer tutoring is conveniently located at two facilities: Trevor Colbourn Hall and the College of Engineering and Computer Science.
 Our services are delivered in a variety of formats, including peer-led group tutoring and study sessions, workshops, and individual consultations.
 Additionally, SARC Online is available on demand to offer a variety of tools, resources, and materials designed to help students be successful, whether they are taking online classes or simply seeking online academic support.

 Additionally, SARC is proud to be part of the Knights Academic Resource Services (KARS) coalition.
 KARS provides a virtual one-stop shop to connect students with up-to-date information about resources and helpful academic services available at the University of Central Florida.

 We invite you to explore our website for information and resources and take advantage of the many programs and services offered through SARC!